CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 Cumulus Networks recommends that you always enable STP in your layer 2 network.

 With MLAG, Cumulus Networks recommends you enable BPDU guard on the host-facing bond interfaces.
-For more information about BPDU guard, see {{<link url="Spanning-Tree-and-Rapid-Spanning-Tree#bpdu-guard" text="BPDU Guard and Bridge Assurance">}}.
+For more information about BPDU guard, see {{<link url="Spanning-Tree-and-Rapid-Spanning-Tree-STP#bpdu-guard" text="BPDU Guard and Bridge Assurance">}}.

 To show useful troubleshooting information: